htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - Added Added support for querying ``Slot`` and ``StartDaemon`` ad types to python bindings.
   :jira:`2474`

+- If a file transfer plugin is broken in such a way that it cannot be executed, HTCondor no longer puts a job that uses it on hold, but back to idle so it can try again.
+  :jira:`2400`

 Bugs Fixed:

 - Fixed a bug on EL9 where user-level checkpointing jobs would